For the Prospective DPT Student

 Admission is highly selective and enrollment in the PT program is limited to 32 students each year.
 To be eligible for admission, students must have earned a bachelor's degree by the start of the program.

 - Strength of professional evaluations.
-Three professional evaluations must be submitted with your application; two from current practicing U.S. or Canadian licensed PTs, and one from an academician.
+Three professional evaluations must be submitted with your application; two from current practicing U.S. or Canadian licensed PTs, and one from a College Professor you have taken a course from.
 Professional evaluation forms are available through the PTCAS application.

 - Background Characteristics.
 Additional admissions points are available for second language competency, and for disadvantaged economic, educational and environmental backgrounds.